skillrepos/copilot-hands-on/labs.md

 **Lab 10 - Copilot CLI**

-**Purpose: In this lab, we'll finish up with Copilot by using the CLI.**
+**Purpose: In this lab, we'll work with Copilot using the GitHub CLI.**

 1. Finally, let's work with the Copilot command line interface.
 The codespace already has the GitHub CLI installed, so we just need to install the Copilot extension and authenticate.
 Enter the following in the terminal.